-HOT-661/P BIOS ROM has a built-in Setup program that allows users to modify the basic system configuration.
-This information is stored in battery-backed RAM so that it retains the Setup information when ever the power is turned off.
+The BIOS ROM has a built-in Setup program that allows users to modify the basic system configuration.
+This type of information is stored in battery-backed RAM so that it retains the Setup information when the power is turned off.